DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 For islands at the same altitude as the level, we should bring them closer and maybe put mountains on them so they poke out into the viewable horizon.

-Maybe some islands could have more unique s
+Maybe some islands could have more unique structure shapes on them?
+Like a tower or something?

 ### Non-volumetric Fog cards / Clouds
 This should help decorate things at the same altitude as the level.